 Breast cancer drugs and hormone therapies may have many side effects.
 Chemotherapy can cause nausea, infections due to low blood counts, mouth sores, and fatigue.
 Hormone therapies can cause hot flashes and night sweats.
 Some targeted drugs can result in nausea, fatigue, diarrhea, and rash.

-Our doctors can help you manage these side effects by changing the dose, prescribing other medications, or referring you to NYU Langone’s integrative medicine services.
+Our doctors can help you manage these side effects by changing the dose, prescribing other medications, or referring you to NYU Langone’s integrative health services.

 You may be eligible for clinical trials that test new medications for breast cancer.Learn More

 Perlmutter Cancer Center offers clinical trials evaluating new medications for estrogen receptor– and progesterone receptor–positive cancers, HER2-positive breast cancer, and triple-negative breast cancer, among others.
 We are evaluating the use of medications by women before and after surgery.

 Women who are found to have genetic mutations, such as BRCA1 or BRCA2, are also participating in studies.